 The External Identity license gives you the flexibility to add users to your community site without using Customer Community licenses.
-The External Identity license user adds users at a lower cost than the Customer Community license, but without access to community critical features like Cases or Knowledge.
-Store and manage these users, authenticate them through username and password, single sign-on, social sign-on (using Facebook, Google+, and LinkedIn identities), and allow user self-registration for efficient provisioning of new users.
+The External Identity license adds users at a lower cost than the Customer Community license, but without access to community critical features like Cases or Knowledge.
+Store and manage these users, authenticate them through username and password, single sign-on, and social sign-on (using identities from Facebook, Google+, LinkedIn, and other authentication providers).
+Allow user self-registration for efficient provisioning of new users.
 These users are typically consumers for your business, partners, dealers, patients, and other customers.